 Avoid writing out URLs unless absolutely necessary.
 Instead, use hyperlinks with meaningful text.

 However, if you must write out a URL (for example in a print publication), follow the house style and omit https:// unless the URL does not contain www.

 No hyphen.
 Do not capitalise unless at the start of a title or sentence or used in a publication title such as the Undergraduate Prospectus.
 'UG' and 'ug' should not be used on the website (other than in URLs and in formal documents like Regulations and other official policy documents).
 Instead, write out 'undergraduate'.

 Never underline words on the web as this is often mistaken for a URL.
 If you need to draw attention to a word or phrase, use bold instead.

 The University of St Andrews on second mention can be referred to simply as the University (capitalised).
 Never use 'St Andrews University'.

 Use ‘university’ to refer to a university in general.
 To refer to other higher education institutions, follow their naming conventions; for example,

 the University of Edinburgh

-Instead of US, United States, United States of America.
+When using as a noun, use USA instead of US, United States, United States of America.
+For example: